7th Portuguese India Armada (Almeida, 1505): The Mission

 The 6th Armada of 1504 had left Manuel Teles de Vasconcelos as captain of a small three (or four) ship India coastal patrol.
 The ten smaller ships (navetas and caravels) coming with the Seventh Armada were to be distributed between Africa and India.
 Without Almeida's knowledge, Manuel I gave João da Nova (the old Galician admiral of the 3rd armada of 1501) a secret commission to take over the Indian coastal patrol from Manuel Teles.
 This infringed on Almeida's assumption that, as vice-roy, he had the right to fill that appointment with his own candidate – his son, Lourenço de Almeida, who was coming along as a passenger.
 Vasco Gomes de Abreu had a commission to head a patrol off Cape Guardafui, with instructions prey on Arab shipping around the mouth of the Red Sea and keep an eye out for the Egyptian fleet.

 The Indian patrol is instructed to sail the length of the Indian coast up to Cambay and beyond, offering peace to any ruler who desires it in return for tribute.
 The East African patrols operating out of Sofala and Kilwa are to prey on all Muslim shipping (except Malindi), and to seize their cargoes, esp. of gold (under the excuse of the general 'holy war' between Muslims and Christians.)
 Almeida is also under instructions to collect the annual tribute imposed in 1502 from Kilwa, and to attack the city if refused.
-He is also (unlike his predecessor) authorized to make peace with the Zamorin of Calicut, but only if sought by the Trimumpara Raja of Cochin and only on the condition that the Zamorin expel all expatriate Arabs ('Moors of Mecca'), from his cities and ports.
+He is also (unlike his predecessor) authorised to make peace with the Zamorin of Calicut, but only if sought by the Trimumpara Raja of Cochin and only on the condition that the Zamorin expel all expatriate Arabs ('Moors of Mecca'), from his cities and ports.

 Part of the expedition was purely commercial, a conventional spice run.
 The S. Jeronimo, S. Rafael, Lionarda, Judia and/or Botafogo, were (at least in part) owned and outfitted by private merchants, the other large naus owned and outfitted by the royal Casa da India.
 In all, the eleven large carracks (naus) that set out with the Seventh Armada were expected to return immediately.
-Almeida had instructions to organize the return voyage of the merchant ships in groups of three, as they became filled with spices.
+Almeida had instructions to organise the return voyage of the merchant ships in groups of three, as they became filled with spices.
 Fernão Soares (São Rafael) was pre-designated as captain-major of the first return fleet.

 Finally, Almeida was also instructed to begin arrange expeditions "to discover Ceylon and Pegu and Malacca, and any other places and things of those parts."

 The foundering of Pêro de Anaia's ship (Sant'Iago) at the mouth of the Tagus upon departure led to a slight revision of the plans.
 A new fleet of six ships under Anaia was quickly assembled and set out for Sofala separately, carrying material to build a fortress there.
 Two of those ships would remain behind on local African coastal patrol under Anaia's son Francisco de Anaia, while the remaining four were to be sent on to India for a spice run.